mpetazzoni/ttorrent/README.md

   Full support for the `announce-list` meta-info key providing a tiered tracker list.
 * `BEP#0015`: UDP Tracker Protocol for BitTorrent
-  The UDP tracker protocol is fully supported in the BitTorrent client to make announce requests to UDP trackers.
-UDP tracker support itself is planned.
+  The UDP tracker protocol is fully supported in the BitTorrent client and tracker.
 * `BEP#0020`: Peer ID conventions
   Ttorrent uses `TO` as the client identification string, and currently uses the `-T00042-` client ID prefix.